FergusLemon/BrewDogBeer/README.md

 An app that calls the BrewDog API and displays all beers brewed after 2015 with an ABV between 5-11%.
 To start the app:

-`// pull the repo onto your local machine`
+Pull the repo onto your local machine

 `git clone https://github.com/FergusLemon/BrewDogBeer.git`

-`// change into the root directory`
+Change into the root directory

 `cd BrewDogBeer`

-`// install dependencies`
+Install dependencies

 `npm install`

-`// run the app, should be being served on localhost:3000`
+Run the app, should be being served on localhost:3000

 `npm start`